 Projects that occur near the proposed rail line, if constructed simultaneously with rail line construction in the same local area, could result in localized cumulative impacts.
-OEA anticipates that only roadway improvement projects could occur near the proposed rail line.
+OEA anticipates that only roadway improvement projects and the crude oil processing facility could occur near the proposed rail line.
 Once constructed, roadway improvements would not contribute further to air quality impacts.
+OEA anticipates that the crude oil processing facility would contribute to local air quality impacts during operations.
+However, the crude oil processing facility would have to comply with Utah DEQ permitting requirements, which are intended to prevent violations of the applicable air quality standards.

 Therefore, OEA concludes that the impacts from the proposed rail line, when combined with impacts from past, present, and reasonably foreseeable actions, would not result in new exceedances of the NAAQS or AQRV thresholds.
-The cumulative impacts of the proposed rail line could increase the pollutant levels that are associated with existing exceedances of the 24-hour PM{2.5} NAAQS, the ozone NAAQS, and visibility impact thresholds.
+The cumulative impacts of the proposed rail line could increase the pollutant levels that are associated with existing exceedances of the 24-hour PM2.5 NAAQS, the ozone NAAQS, and visibility impact thresholds.